scottpetrovic/krita-documentation/general_concepts/projection/axonometric.rst

 .. image:: /images/en/category_projection/projection_image_15.png
    :align: center

-We then import some of the frames from the animation via <span class="menuchoice">layers &rarr; import/export &rarr; import layer</span>.
+We then import some of the frames from the animation via <span class="menuchoice">layers --> import/export --> import layer</span>.

-Then crop it by setting the crop tool to 'layer', and use :menuselection:`filters &rarr; colors &rarr; color to alpha` to remove any background.
+Then crop it by setting the crop tool to 'layer', and use :menuselection:`filters --> colors --> color to alpha` to remove any background.
 I also set the layers to 50% opacity.
 We then align the vectors to them:

 .. image:: /images/en/category_projection/projection_image_16.png